Boot Düsseldorf 2012

 I have to admit, these folk know how to market a group of Washington and Idaho boat manufacturers!
 It began with the first ever Snake River Boats stand at Salón Náutico Internacional de Barcelona in November, 2011.
 This is the largest marine trade show in Spain and one of the most important in Europe.
 Angela Turrin (Spain) did a wonderful job in promoting the companies participating in the program.
 Not only did she arrange for a well located exhibition stand (at no charge to the program), she was able to arrange a multi-media presentation of the Snake River Boats DVD, a dedicated press conference and introductions to Spanish boat importers.
 Not to be left behind, Berrin Ertürk (Turkey) was responsible for a four page article on the Snake River Boat Builders in the Turkish magazine Naviga, which boasts the largest circulation of the marine trade magazines in Turkey.

 Come January and boot Düsseldorf 2012, I am not sure what we would have done without the help of the U.S. Commercial Service office in Düsseldorf.
-I want to personally thank Lora A. Baker, Commercial Consul and Nils Roeher, Commercial Specialist for all of their help.
+I would want to personally thank Lora A. Baker, Commercial Consul and Nils Roeher, Commercial Specialist for all of their help.
 They received and stored our trade show materials, delivered them (and us) to Messe Düsseldorf, helped set-up our stand, tear-down our stand and shipped our materials back to the good ole USA.
 And to top it off, they provided a great translator and tons of advice and encouragement.
 The U.S. Commercial Service was also able to get us on the “boot Düsseldorf News”, www.boot.de/SnakeRiverBoats.

 had the pleasure of “working the show” with Angela, Karel Vantomme (Belgium) and Felix Happe (Germany), talking with contacts they had made (and encouraged to come to the show and meet the Snake River Boat Builders) and making new contacts.
 Their mastery of several languages was extremely helpful.
 These are not only great marketing people, but great people!